natelong/qpp/readme.md

 ## Anything else I should know about?
 Yep.
 Here's a short list:

-1. The context path for file includes is relative to the input file.
-There is probably a better way to do this (predictable in regards to the filesystem).
-2. Since you're processing into a single file, the app assumes that you only want to include each file once.
+1. Since you're processing into a single file, the app assumes that you only want to include each file once.
 This way, you don't end up with a bunch of repeated code.

 ## This doesn't do much.
 What's the deal?